the-turing-way/the-turing-way/book/website/project-design/sdp/biological.md

 The whereabouts and the methods of development of these organisms may be considered sensitive.
 At the same time, it must be considered that it may be important to share this data openly to prevent harm.

 Some biosafety data may fall under the confidential data category due to a need to protect the commercial interests of these developed organisms.
-However, this unnecessarily limits transparency and public peer review of these datasets, which are then submitted to regulatory authorities (ADD ref - https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001499#s10).
+However, this unnecessarily limits transparency and public peer review of these datasets, which are then submitted to regulatory authorities {cite:ps}`Nielsen2013biosafety`.

 (pd-sdp-biological-benefits)=
 ## Benefits of opening up sensitive biological data